AmritRaj23/data-journey-v2/ML/README.md

 *  Deploy our registered model to a new endpoint
 *  Deploy another updated model to the same endpoint (traffic split 50%)
 *  Enable Prediction data drift in our endpoint for submitting a skewed payload

+## Lab 4
+*  Orchestrate Lab 2 and Lab 3 using Vertex Pipelines